TangJicheng123/mlops-assignment/README.md

 Temperature parameter is in (0, 1]. if t==1, it is same as origin softmax.

+Please note, you can only replace the Softmax used in ControlNet with TemperatureSoftmax;
+You **must not** modify the Softmax used elsewhere in the program.

 For the implementation of temperature softmax, please refer to the link below:

 https://en.wikipedia.org/wiki/Softmax_function#Reinforcement_learning